doristori123/blog-theme/_posts/2021-03-05-how-banks-create-money.md

 ## What is credit?

 Imagine you go shopping at your neighbourhood grocery store.
 But when you go up to the aisle to pay for your groceries you realize you've forgotten your wallet at home.
 Let's say your groceries cost $20.
-The clerk, knowing you're a trustworthy person, writes on a slip of paper that you owe him $20.
-This is what we call credit, which is simply an *agreement between two parties on a payment for certain resources at a later date*.
-Note that this simultaneously creates **debt**, the store clerk gets the credit but you have a debt to pay it back.
-However, you're off the hook till the next time you go to the grocery store.
+The clerk, knowing you're a trustworthy person, writes on a slip of paper that you owe him $20.However, you're off the hook till the next time you go to the grocery store.
 Poof!
 The clerk just created $20 dollars out of thin air.

 Let's explore why that is the case.
 You can now go home and spend a $20 dollar bill that would have been used for groceries however you'd like.
 But the clerk's slip of paper also functions as money in a sense and this is precisely the money that was created.
 Who would have thought grocery store clerks had the power to create money!